softdrawss/Enemies_AI/README.md

 ## 2. Enemies and Bosses AI Patterns
-The same way we use AI to give personality to NPCs and make them interact towards the player and certain situations, we can program Enemies to behave as well so players can engage in what can resemble a real fight.
+The same way we use AI to give personality to NPCs and make them interact towards the player and certain situations, we can program enemies to behave as well so players can engage in what can resemble a real fight.

 ### 2.1.
 Types of AI found in enemies
 The enemy AI controls their behaviour (moving, attacking, responding to certain acts, etc).
 Besides the individual enemy AI, in games where is expected to fight groups of enemies, developers create an AI for the enemy grouping.